seanstrom/Essays/importance-of-values.md

 ```

 Above we create some functions that are meant to be composed with file data from `readFile`.
-We start by creating the functions `append` and `prepend`, which both take in a string and then return a function that takes in file data.
+We start by creating the functions `append` and `prepend`, which both take in a string and return a function that takes in file data.
 We'll also create the `prependHeader` and `appendFooter` functions for convenience.
 Now what happens when we try to compose these new functions directly with `readFile`?

 ```coffeescript
 file = readFile './file', (err, data) ->